Zhongbf/typora/英文/Peppa Pig 第一季.md

 I love the ==bouncy== castle the best!
 I like everything!
 A very good choice, Peppa.
 See you later, Peppa!

 George, What do you like best?
-Dinosaur!

-Oh, dear! there aren’t any dinosaurs at the fete, George.
+Oh, dear! there aren’t any dinosaurs at the fete, George. （There be可数名词的否定用aren't，不可数用isn't）

 Maybe we can get you a dinosaur balloon.

 Are you sure they have dinosaur balloons, Daddy Pig.
 I’m ==certain== of it.

-Can George and I get our faces paintied first?
+Can George and I get our faces paintied first? （get：去干什么可以用get）

 Of course.
-Miss Rabbit has painted Peppa’s friends as tigers!
+Miss Rabbit has painted Peppa’s friends as tigers!（成... ：as....）

 There you are, Suzy!
 Now you look like a tiger!
 Thank you Miss Rabbit!